Heading

 2. Simplify your idea

 Powerful bullet points get right to the point with no added fluff words or ideas.
 You can do this by removing any extra words and including only the most important ideas and phrases.
-For example:

 • Eat oranges for extra vitamin C